corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 **ModifyGroupFlow arguments**:

-- `groupId` ID of group to be modified
+- `groupId`: ID of group to be modified.
-- `name` New name of modified group
+- `name`: New name of the modified group.
-- `participants` New participants of modified group
+- `participants`: New participants of the modified group.
-- `notary` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 **Example**: